ggrangz/ggrangz.github.io/_projects/3D-Foam-Structures/index.md

 The research examined how reinforcement geometry—including strut diameter, spacing, inclination, arrangement, and volume fraction—influenced compressive behavior, energy absorption, structural stability, densification, and recoverability.

-Experimental compression testing was used to characterize deformation mechanisms and evaluate the cooperative load-bearing interaction between the foam matrix and embedded elastomeric structures.
+Experimental compression testing was used to characterize deformation and evaluate the cooperative load bearing interaction between foam matrix and elastomeric structures

 ---

 ## Engineering Challenge